RealLinen/linenws-server/README.md

 The `callback` will be called when a message is recieved with a method that matches the `method` paramater in the `socket.useRemote` function.

-### easySocket.hasConnected(id?): Boolean
+### LinenWS.hasConnected(id?): Boolean

 Checks if a connection exists.

 The `id` is the id of the connection to check.
-If no id is given, easySocket will check for at least one connection.
+If no id is given, LinenWS will check for at least one connection.

 ## Thanks